Here’s How Wine is Made in Southern France: Grape Harvest

 Nocturnal Harvesting for Optimal Quality

-Nocturnal harvesting has become a trend in recent years, helping preserve the grape’s natural acidity and delicate aromas.
-During the cool nighttime hours, it helps maintain acidity and aromas, improving the overall quality of the wine.
+Harvesting during the cool nighttime hours helps maintain acidity and aromas, improving the overall quality of the wine.
 This method is especially beneficial in warmer climates, where daytime heat can affect grape quality.

 Precision in Grape Selection